-Nothing ruins a camping trip in your RV more than nasty smells coming from your RV’s toilet!
-Whether your RV toilet smells when you hold down the flush peddle or you smell it constantly throughout your RV, awful odors in your RV can be frustrating, disgusting, embarrassing and even dangerous.
+Nothing ruins an RV camping trip like nasty odors coming from your RV’s toilet!
+Whether your RV toilet smells when you hold down the flush pedal, or the smell entirely pervades your living space, awful odors in your RV can be frustrating, disgusting, embarrassing, and even dangerous.
 Luckily, there is an easy solution to controlling RV toilet odor.
+(More on that later!)

 But first, what causes RV toilet odor?
 The nasty odors emanating from your holding tank are a result of “bad” anaerobic bacteria (from your stomach) breaking down the urine and solid waste — toilet paper and poop — inside your holding tank and releasing hydrogen sulfide gas (that horrible rotten egg smell).
-If these “bad” anaerobic bacteria aren’t controlled in your holding tank, you will perpetually be stuck dealing with awful odors.
+If these “bad” anaerobic bacteria aren’t controlled, you’ll be stuck dealing with awful odors.

 Inside your stomach, anaerobic bacteria are essential in the process of breaking down food, acting as a crucial component of digestion.
-There main objective is to break down solid food so that you can excrete the waste.
-They thrive inside your digestive tract because they don’t require oxygen to survive — but this lack of oxygen is problematic because it causes these types of bacteria to be unable to release oxygen as they breakdown the waste.
-They, instead, breakdown the waste and release hydrogen sulfide gas in the process.
-When you pass gas or burp it’s normally from the over-production of gas from these anaerobic bacteria doing their jobs.
-They need to break down the waste and the natural gas they release has to go somewhere.
+Their main objective is to break down solid food.
+Anaerobic bacteria thrive inside your digestive tract because they don’t require oxygen to survive.
+But this lack of oxygen is problematic, because it causes these bacteria to be unable to release oxygen as they break down the waste.
+Instead, they break down the waste and release hydrogen sulfide gas in the process.
+When you pass gas or burp, it’s normally from the over-production of gas from these anaerobic bacteria doing their jobs.
+They need to break down the waste, and the gas they release has to go somewhere.

 Now that you understand exactly why bad RV toilet smells occur, what are the solutions?

 The best way to control RV toilet smells is to eliminate “bad” anaerobic bacteria.
 There are three basic options for doing this: